SPAAM-community/AncientMetagenomeDir/assets/documentation/libraries/README.md

   - For example: KNP001.A0101 and KNP001.A0101.161208, or PES001.B0101 and PES001.B0103.SG1.1,
     are both

+> ⚠️ Extraction and/or library blanks should NOT be included in the table!

 ## strand_type

 - Specify the strandedness of the library constructed for sequencing.